Iteranya/anita-cms/POST_MORTEM.md

 (Ah, also, A-GPL-3 License, so you need to share that too~ :3)

-Edit: Added RBAC, I need a life, Anita now has ABAC, RBAC, and that tag object thing.
+Edit: Added RBAC, I need a life, Anita now has ABAC, RBAC, and that label object thing.
 Why am I doing this to myself?

 # React?
 Svelte?